James Cousins

-James Henry Cousins (22 July 1873 – 20 February 1956) was an Irish-Indian writer, playwright, actor, critic, editor, teacher and poet.
-He used several pseudonyms, including Mac Oisín and the Hindu name Jayaram.
+James Henry Cousins (22 July 1873 – 20 February 1956) was an Irish-Indian writer, poet, playwright, teacher, Theosophist and convert to Hinduism.

-Life
+Early life and education

+James Henry Sproull Cousins was born on 22 July 1873 in Belfast, Ireland to James Cousins, a mariner, and Susan Cousins.
+The Cousins family were Wesleyan Methodist and of Huguenot descent.
+Cousins attended national school until the age of 12–13, before studying shorthand and typing at Belfast Mercantile Academy.

+Career

-Cousins was born at 29, Cavour Street in Belfast, Ireland, the descendant of Huguenot refugees.
-His father was James Cousins, a mariner, and Susan, née Davis.
-Largely self-educated at night schools, he worked some time as a clerk and became private secretary and speechwriter to Sir Daniel Dixon, 1st Baronet, the Lord Mayor of Belfast.
-In 1897, he moved to Dublin where he became part of a literary circle which included William Butler Yeats, George William Russell and James Joyce.
+In 1886, Cousins began working an as errand boy to a pawnbroker and later became the private secretary and speech-writer to Sir Daniel Dixon, 1st Baronet, the Lord Mayor of Belfast.

+Cousins joined the Gaelic League (present-day Conradh na Gaeilge) and published his first poem Ben Madighan in 1894.
+In 1897, Cousins moved to Dublin where he became part of a literary circle which included William Butler Yeats, George William Russell and James Joyce.
 He is believed to have served as a model for the Little Chandler character in Joyce's short story collection Dubliners.
 Cousins was significantly influenced by Russell's ability to reconcile mysticism with a pragmatic approach to social reforms and by the teachings of Madame Blavatsky.
 He had a lifelong interest in the paranormal and acted as reporter in several experiments carried out by William Fletcher Barrett, Professor of physics at Trinity College Dublin and one of the founders of the Society for Psychical Research.
 Cousins worked as a teacher in The High School, Dublin.

 Cousins produced several books of poetry whilst in Ireland as well as acting in the first production of Cathleen Ní Houlihan (under the stage name of H. Sproule) with the famous Irish revolutionary and beauty Maud Gonne in the title role.
 His plays were produced in the first years of the twentieth century in the Abbey Theatre, the most famous being "the Racing Lug".
 After a dispute with W. B. Yeats, who objected to 'too much Cousins' the Irish National Theatre movement split with two-thirds of the actors and writers siding with Cousins against Yeats.
 He also wrote widely on the subject of Theosophy and in 1915 travelled to India with the voyage fees paid for by Annie Besant the President of the Theosophical Society.
 He spent most of the rest of his life in the sub-continent, apart from a year as Professor of English Literature at Keio University in Tokyo and another lecturing in New York.
 He formally converted to Hinduism in 1937.
 At the core of Cousins's engagement with Indian culture was a firm belief in the "shared sensibilities between Celtic and Oriental peoples".